mattia-donato/BrightEyes-TTM-docs/docs/source/datareceiver.md

 :::

-The **dataReceiverW.exe** executable file is in [dataReceiverW/x64/Debug](/dataReceiverW/x64/Debug).
+The **dataReceiverW.exe** executable file is present in the repository at the following link [dataReceiverW (v1)](https://github.com/VicidominiLab/BrightEyes-TTM/tree/v2.0/dataReceiver/windows/v1/bin) and [dataReceiverW-newProt (v2)](https://github.com/VicidominiLab/BrightEyes-TTM/tree/v2.0/dataReceiver/windows/v2/bin).
 It is a command-line interface CLI software, so it is suggested to run into a Command Prompt (cmd.exe).
 To run correctly the dataReceiverW needs the library **libpthread.dll** and **libusb-1.0.dll**.
 The software crash if the subfolder **data\\** is it not present in the folder where the dataReceiverW is executed.